Chemotherapy for Ovarian Cancer

 Remissionno evidence of diseaseis most likely among patients whose CA125 levels drop below the normal value of 35 U/mL before their third chemotherapy treatment.

 Second-Line Chemotherapy to Treat Ovarian Cancer

-At the present time, only two drugs - hexamethylamine (Hexalen®, altretamine) and topotecan hydrochloride (Hycamtin) - have been approved by the Food and Drug Administration (FDA) for use as second-line, or "salvage," agents in ovarian cancer (for example, metastatic ovarian cancer patients in whom initial or subsequent chemotherapy with paclitaxel and cisplatin has failed).
+Hexamethylamine (Hexalen, altretamine) and topotecan hydrochloride (Hycamtin) have been approved by the FDA for use as second-line, or "salvage," agents in ovarian cancer (for example, in metastatic ovarian cancer patients in whom initial or subsequent chemotherapy with paclitaxel and cisplatin has failed).

 The following drugs are the most common "second-line" treatment options for ovarian cancer:

 |Doxil||doxorubicin HCl liposome injection|

 Paclitaxel (Taxol), a taxane compound, is the treatment of choice in platinum-resistant ovarian cancer patients who have not received prior taxane therapy.
 If the individual's tumor continues to grow after paclitaxel therapy, several other drugs may be considered, such as 5-fluorouracil (5-FU) plus leucovorin (a drug used to counteract folic acid antagonists), doxorubicin HCl liposome injection (Doxil) ifosfamide (Ifex), oral etoposide (VP-16; VePesid), and investigational drugs.